mattbellis/PHYS-3330/raw-content/lab2-raw.md

 ## Test your protoboard

-1. Your instructor will give your team a prototyping board to use.
-Using the label printer in the lab, make a label with your group member's names and attach it to the bottom of your prototyping board .
+1. Get a protoboard from the shelf labeled with your section number.
+Using the label printer in the lab (and 12mm label tape), make a label for each of your group member's names and place on the metal plate that the breadboards are attached to.
 Your team will use the same board all semester.
-An incomplete experiment can be left on the board and finished later.
-Store the board on the shelfs labeled for your section.
+It's good practice to note the bin number in your lab notebook and continue to use that bin for the semester.
+At the end of the lab, you will store your protoboard in this bin (the protoboards may not be removed from the lab).

-2. On the interface panel, you will find:
+2. On the protoboard interface panel, you will find:

    -   BNC cable jacks that carry electric signals between your circuit on the board and the function generator and oscilloscope.
    -   Colored banana jacks to bring in DC power for transistors or chips from an external power supply.
-   -   A precision 10 k$\Omega$ ten‑turn potentiometer with a fuse on the wiper (the fuse is a 125 mA Type 2AG measuring 5 mm x 15 mm if you need a replacement).
+   -   A precision 10 k$\Omega$ ten‑turn potentiometer with a fuse on the wiper (the fuse is a 125 mA Type 2AG measuring 5 mm x 20 mm if you need a replacement).
    -   Several switches.
    -   Screw terminals which will be used with jumper wires to bring power/signals from the interface panel to your breadboard.